Skip to content

 Who can benefit?

-All corresponding authors that are current staff members, researchers (permanent, temporary and visiting), or students Pontificia Universidad Católica del Perú, at the point of submission, can publish open access at no cost to themselves.
-The corresponding author is the author that submits the manuscript and is responsible for communicating with the journal during the submission, peer review and publication process.
+All corresponding authors that are current staff members, researchers (permanent, temporary and visiting), or students at Pontificia Universidad Católica del Perú at the point of submission, can publish open access at no cost to themselves.
+The corresponding author is the person listed as Corresponding Author at the time of submission, and is the person responsible for communicating with the journal during the peer review and publication process.

 What’s included?